amansachann/design-patterns-101/README.md

 # 🧠 **When Do You Use Design Patterns?**

-✅ When your system needs flexibility
+✅ When your system needs flexibility<br>
-✅ When objects interact in complex ways
+✅ When objects interact in complex ways<br>
-✅ When system needs to be scalable & maintainable
+✅ When system needs to be scalable & maintainable<br>
-✅ When multiple developers work on the same codebase
+✅ When multiple developers work on the same codebase<br>
-✅ When you want to sound like a rockstar in interviews 😄
+✅ When you want to sound like a rockstar in interviews 😄<br>

 ---